CODAIT/pardata/docs/source/tutorial/create-schema.rst

    README
    height.csv

-She then uploaded the tarball to https://pydax.readthedocs.io/en/latest/_static/dakota-height-history.tar.gz.
-To ease the process for scientists to work with her height history, she decides to ask for your help with creating a PyDAX schema file for the tarball.
+She then uploaded the tarball to a `public server
+<https://pydax.readthedocs.io/en/latest/_static/dakota-height-history.tar.gz>`__.
+To ease the process for scientists to
+work with her height history, she decides to ask for your help with creating a PyDAX schema file for the tarball.

 To get started, create a yaml file ``dakota.yaml`` with the following header: